IBM/charts/stable/ibm-microclimate/README.md

 For more information about what's new in the latest chart, see [Release notes](https://github.com/IBM/charts/blob/master/stable/ibm-microclimate/RELEASENOTES.md).

 ## Chart details
-This chart will do the following:
+This chart does the following:
 - Deploy Microclimate
 - Deploy Jenkins, used by the Microclimate pipeline
 - Create services for Microclimate and Jenkins
 - Create ingress points for Microclimate
 - Create an optional Jenkins ingress
-- Create Persistent Volume Claims if they aren't provided, see [configuration](#configuration) for more details
+- Create Persistent Volume Claims if they aren't provided, see [configuration](#configuration) for more details.

 ## Prerequisites
-- IBM Cloud Private version 2.1.0.3. (**NOTE** ICP 2.1.0.2 installation may work but is not tested)
+- IBM Cloud Private version 2.1.0.3. (**NOTE** ICP 2.1.0.2 installation might work but is not tested)
 - For **IBM Cloud Private 2.1.0.2**, an additional installation step is required.
 See the [installation steps](#installing-the-chart) below
 - Ensure [socat](http://www.dest-unreach.org/socat/doc/README) is available on all worker nodes in your cluster.
 Microclimate uses Helm internally and both the Helm Tiller and client require socat for port forwarding.